What Is Epsilon Naught In Physics

 • r is the distance between the charges

 Epsilon naught appears directly in Coulomb's Law, demonstrating its role in determining the strength of the electrostatic force.
 Without ε₀, the force between charges would be infinite or zero, depending on the chosen units.
-It provides the necessary scaling factor to ensure that the force is consistent with experimental observations.
+It provides the necessary scaling factor to confirm that the force is consistent with experimental observations.

 Role in Maxwell's Equations